Eslam-Amin/Eslam-Amin/README.md

 # 💫 About Me:
 <h1 align="center">Hi 👋, I'm Eslam Amin</h1>
-<h3 align="center">A passionate Sofrware Engineer From Egypt</h3>
+<h3 align="center">A passionate Software Engineer From Egypt</h3>
-<br>💬 Junior Backend who is willing to do his best to improve his skills, <br>🔭 I'm Problem-Solving Enthusiast, <br>🤝 I Work Hard every day to be a better version of myself, <br>⚡ I seek to be a Full-Stack Developer.<br>
+<br>💬 Junior Backend Developer who is willing to do his best to improve his skills, and become a Full-Stack Developer <br>🔭 I'm a Problem-Solving Enthusiast, <br>🤝 I Work Hard every day to be a better version of myself, <br>⚡ I seek to be a Full-Stack Developer.<br>

 <h3 align="left">Connect with me:</h3>